ecsyjs/ecsy/docs/manual/Architecture.md

 }
 ```

-But the recommended way is using ES6 classes:
+The recommended way is using ES6 classes:
 ```javascript
 class ComponentA {
   constructor() {